Smart EV Charger Integration

 Testing and Validation

 Logging the charger’s behaviour across real charging sessions and comparing actual energy flows against the expected behaviour of the automation logic.
-This is where you find the cases that do not behave the way you thought.
+This is where you find the cases that do not behave the way you thought — the solar reading that drops to zero mid-session and triggers an unintended stop, the session that does not resume cleanly after a connectivity gap.
+Each one required diagnosing the actual state of the system against what the automation assumed was true, tracing back through the logic to find where the assumption broke down.

 EV charging integration is a genuinely difficult problem at scale.
-The gap between a charger that works and a charger that works intelligently inside a home energy system touches power electronics, communication protocols, control logic, and user experience.
+The gap between a charger that works and a charger that works intelligently inside a home energy system touches power electronics, communication protocols, control logic, and the failure modes that only appear in the real world.
 This project gave me hands-on experience with all of those layers.

 TODO: add image at public/projects/ev-charger/system-diagram.png (system architecture diagram showing charger, HEMS, solar, and grid connections)